simonknittel/static-site-generator/documentation/project-structure.md

 You will find the source files under [source/assets/scripts](./source/assets/scripts).

 ### Coding standards/style and linting
 I included [ESLint](http://eslint.org) as linter for the JavaScript source files.
 You will find the rules in [.eslintrc](./.eslintrc).
-You should configure your editor/IDE to lint your code on the fly (i.e Sublime Text 3: [SublimeLinter-contrib-eslint](https://packagecontrol.io/packages/SublimeLinter-contrib-eslint)).
-You can also lint the files with the Gulp task [lint:scripts](./gulpfile.babel.js#L41).
-You can run it with `gulp lint:scripts`.
-This task will also fix some errors automatically.
+You should configure your editor/IDE to lint your code on the fly.

 ## Images
-_to be filled_
+_wip_

+## Linting
+The linters don't run when using `npm start` or `npm run default`.
+It will run when using `npm test`.
+We recommend that you use feature branches and a CI which runs this tasks when you push to it.
+This decision was made to improve the duration of the watch tasks.
+You should configure your editor/IDE to lint your code on the fly (there are plugins for every popular editor/IDE).